Cray-HPE/docs-csm/upgrade/1.2/Stage_4.md

 ceph orch upgrade stop
 ```

-> DO NOT proceed past this point.
+> DO NOT proceed past this point if the upgrade has not completed and been verified.
 Contact support for indepth troubleshooting.

 1. Disable `auth_allow_insecure_global_id_reclaim`